 Workers’ compensation insurance coverage is paid by the employer.
 Employers purchase insurance coverage through a commercial insurance carrier or, if qualified, through self-insurance programs.
 You cannot deduct any portion of the insurance premium from an employee’s wages.

 In Colorado, there are two ways for an employer to obtain workers' compensation coverage:

 You are also required to do all of the following:

-- Display a Notice to Employer of Injury Poster at all times
+- Display a Notice to Employer of Injury Poster (WC 50) at all times.

-- Display a Workers’ Compensation Act Poster at all times
+- Display a Workers’ Compensation Act Poster (WC 49) at all times.

-- File a Supplemental Report of Accident form with the insurer upon an employee's return to work or termination from employment
+- File a Supplemental Report of Return to Work form with the insurer upon an employee's return to work or termination from employment.

 If your business operates within the construction industry, you must carry a policy for your employees.
 If you use contractors, you must make sure that the contractors also meet workers’ compensation requirements, and if they don’t, you could be fined.